-Training is offered in United Educators an online program addressing the critical issues of sexual assault, relationship violence, stalking, sexual harassment, and bystander intervention.
-The training examines how to recognize and report sexual assault and informs students about support resources available, both on and off campus.
+Sexual Assault Prevention for Community Colleges (SAPCC) is an online program addressing the critical issues of sexual assault, relationship violence, stalking, sexual harassment, and bystander intervention.
+The training is made up of interactive modules, videos, scenarios, and a pre and post survey.
 This training can be accessed through your ACES email address where additional instructions are provided.